meetmakwana19/instogram/ztuts/12_Testing.md

 1. Server/API/App runner
 2. It directly runs the server
+3. We can say it a HTTP testing & assertions library.
-3. It's an **Assertion framework** that helps you test Express servers.
+4. It's an **Assertion framework** that helps you test Express servers.
-4. Supertest is a Node.js library that allows you to make HTTP requests to your API.
+5. Supertest is a Node.js library that allows you to make HTTP requests to your API.
+6. It simulates HTTP requests and responses
-5. It runs the requests against a server request.
+7. It runs the requests against a server request.
 Which means we dont need to start a server in some port and then start testing in some another.
-6. We just need to give it the `server` object and then we can work with it directly!
+8. We just need to give it the `server` object and then we can work with it directly!
-7. Using Supertest, we dont need to listen the app on some port and apparently its quicker.
+9. Using Supertest, we dont need to listen the app on some port and apparently its quicker.
-8. We can make requests using SuperTest directly without needing a running server.
+10. We can make requests using SuperTest directly without needing a running server.
-9. So it provides a high-level abstraction for testing HTTP requests - perfect for APIs.
+11. So it provides a high-level abstraction for testing HTTP requests - perfect for APIs.
-10. SuperTest is smart enough to check the content type from the response and appropriately parses the information into a JavaScript object.
+12. SuperTest is smart enough to check the content type from the response and appropriately parses the information into a JavaScript object.
 It makes verifying your JSON APIs much easier to do since you don't have to worry about parsing the response.

 Mocha ---> SuperTest ---> Chai